Our public health and communities team play a key role in creating the conditions for people to live longer, healthier, and happier lives.

 Working together to improve and protect health

 We collaborate with teams across BCP Council, the NHS, and voluntary and community organisations to improve and protect health in our communities.
-As part of this, we support and contribute to the Dorset Health and Wellbeing Board and help develop the Health and Wellbeing Strategy, using shared priorities and evidence from the JSNA to shape and implement local action.
+As part of this, we support and contribute to BCP Council's Health and Wellbeing Board and help develop the Health and Wellbeing Strategy, using shared priorities and evidence from the JSNA to shape and implement local action.

 Some of the key public health services cover the county of Dorset and are jointly commissioned and managed by the Public Health and Communities Directorate at BCP Council and the Public Health and Prevention Directorate at Dorset Council.